Voluntary assisted dying first request

 Approved Information booklet

-The Approved Information for a Person Making a First Request for Voluntary Assisted Dying (PDF 942KB) | Audio (MP3 16MB) booklet must be given to any patient who makes a formal First Request for access to voluntary assisted dying, regardless of whether you accept or refuse the First Request.
+The approved information booklet must be given to any patient who makes a formal first request for access to VAD, regardless of whether you accept or refuse the first request.

-This Approved Information booklet meets the requirements of section 20(4)(b) of the Act.
+This approved information booklet meets the requirements of section 20(4)(b) of the Act.

 Approved Information booklet translations